starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/mouse-configuration.md

 Up and Down (When Aiming and Aim specific sensitivity is enabled)

+#### Mouse Wheel Scroll Hold Duration
+A scroll on a mouse wheel is instantaneous.
+However it should be considered as pressing a controller button for X time.
+This slider is to set how long the button should be held for.

 #### Mouse distance range
 disclaimer: I recommend just using mouse sensitivity